rust-lang/book/src/ch13-01-closures.md

 The compiler even reminds us that this only works with closures!

-When a closure captures a value from its environment, it uses memory to store the values for use in the closure body.
+When a closure captures a value from its environment, it uses memory to store the value for use in the closure body.
 This use of memory is overhead that we don’t want to pay in more common cases where we want to execute code that doesn’t capture its environment.
 Because functions are never allowed to capture their environment, defining and using functions will never incur this overhead.